 Pay reference period

-The pay reference period is the length of time an employer must look back at their employee's variable earnings to determine what the correct average pay is for annual leave.
-To correctly calculate the pay reference period, employers must take the 52 paid week and divide all earning in that period by the total number of hours that an employee has worked.
-This figure can then be used to calculate the employee's holiday pay.
+The pay reference period is the length of time an employer must look back at an employee's variable earnings to determine the correct average pay for annual leave.
+To correctly calculate the pay reference period, employers must take the 52 paid weeks and divide all earnings in that period by the total number of hours that an employee has worked.
+This figure can then be used to calculate an employee's holiday pay.